erinnichols/micro-wake-word-operator/README.md

 ---

-### Cell 2 — Wake Word Config + Single Preview Sample *(run in Google Colab)*
+### Cell 2 — Install piper-sample-generator + Single Preview Sample *(run in Google Colab)*

-Sets up your wake word constants and generates **one sample WAV** so you can verify pronunciation before committing to a full run.
+Installs all TTS sample generation dependencies: `piper-tts`, `piper-sample-generator` (as a Python package), and the `monotonic_align` C extension built from the Piper source repo.
+Then generates **one sample WAV** to verify pronunciation before committing to a full run.

+The generator is invoked as `python -m piper_sample_generator` — the old `generate_samples.py` script is no longer included in the upstream repo.

-This notebook is configured to use `--phoneme-input` with the IPA string `"hˈeɪ fɹˈæŋk˺"` rather than plain text.
-Piper generates very short clips, and in short clips the final hard-K in "frank" can get dropped or softened by the TTS model.
-When that happens across thousands of samples, the model learns to trigger on "hey fran" nearly as readily as "hey frank" — producing a lot of false positives on similar phrases.
-The `˺` (no-audible-release) marker in the IPA string forces piper to consistently close the /k/, giving the model a clean signal to train on.
+This notebook uses `--phoneme-input` with the IPA string `"hˈeɪ fɹˈæŋk˺"` rather than plain text.
+The `˺` (no-audible-release) marker forces piper to consistently close the final /k/, preventing the model from learning to trigger on "hey fran" nearly as readily as "hey frank".
+Without it, the hard K can be dropped or softened across thousands of short clips, and that distortion bakes into your training data.

-To use plain text instead, set `target_word = "hey frank"` and remove the `--phoneme-input` flag from the piper command.
-This works fine for many wake words, but be cautious with words that end in a hard stop consonant (k, t, p) — piper can drop or soften them in short clips, and that distortion will bake into your training data.
+To use plain text instead, set `target_word = "hey frank"` and remove the `--phoneme-input` flag.
+Be cautious with words ending in hard stops (k, t, p) — piper can drop or soften them in short clips.

 > **Tip:** Edit `target_word` at the top of this cell.
-If the preview audio sounds unclear or unnatural, try a phonetic spelling first (e.g. `'hey fraenk'`) to identify the issue, then translate to IPA.
+If the preview sounds unclear or unnatural, try a phonetic spelling first (e.g. `'hey fraenk'`) to diagnose the issue, then translate to IPA.
 >
-> **Note:** This cell and Cells 3–4 should be run in Google Colab because `piper-tts` does not have a stable Windows/WSL2 wheel.
-Run them in Colab, then download the output folders and copy them to your WSL2 working directory.
+> **Note:** Run Cells 2–4 in Google Colab — `piper-tts` does not have a stable WSL2 wheel.
+Download the output folders and copy them to your WSL2 working directory.

 ---

 ### Cell 3 — Generate Full Training Sample Set *(run in Google Colab)*

-Generates `MAX_SAMPLES` (default 50,000) TTS voice clips of your wake word using the libritts multi-speaker model.
+Generates `MAX_SAMPLES` (default 50,000) TTS voice clips using the libritts multi-speaker model.
 More speaker variety = more robust model.

 Approximate times on a Colab T4:
 - 10k samples: ~5 min